secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 #### Field Event
 This is an event run by Field Marketing that we have paid to participate in but do not own the registration or event hosting duties (example: Lighthouse Roadshow, CIO Summit, AWS Summit).

-This is tracked as an *offline* Bizible channel because we do not host a registration page, and receive a list of attendees post-event.
+**Bizible:** This is tracked as an *offline* channel, because we do not host a registration page, and receive a list of attendees post-event.

 | Member Status                   | Definition                                                                            | Success  |
 |:--------------------------------|:--------------------------------------------------------------------------------------|:---------|